Command nodes

 • You can control when/where a command appears by using node filter and node context parameters on the main command node.

-• You can find all commands in your workspaces by writing the keyword operator IS_COMMAND in the search node.
+• You can find all commands in your workspaces by writing the keyword operator IS COMMAND in the search node.

 Documentation